 Our ‘intensive’ foster placements, also known as therapeutic fostering, are for particularly troubled children.
 Their backgrounds are such that they sometimes communicate their needs through difficult or challenging behaviours, rather than verbally.

-In our experience, children are much more likely to settle if they are given the very clear message that their carers are fully committed to them.
+In our experience, children are much more likely to settle if they are given the very clear message that their foster parents are fully committed to them.
 For this reason, we do not believe it is in children’s interests to attempt to provide a ‘fix them up and move them on’ service.

-Our intensive fostering carers
+Our intensive fostering foster parents

 Vitally, they must demonstrate a real commitment to providing the kind of continuing relationship that is such an important part of the healing process.
 The child eventually comes to recognise this commitment and responds positively to it.

 That’s not to say that there aren’t going to be some bumps along the road.
 But that’s where AFA’s creative support comes in.
 We provide resources tailored to each particular circumstance.
 For example, the provision of direct therapeutic input to the child.
-Or, when the child is not yet ready for this, clinical supervision for the carers in order to help them better understand and respond to the child’s behaviour.
+Or, when the child is not yet ready for this, clinical supervision for the foster parents in order to help them better understand and respond to the child’s behaviour.

 Find out more about why you should choose AFA Fostering to help you on your fostering journey.

-Support for intensive carers
+Support for intensive foster parents

 Other intensive fostering categories